-31. Despite the potential economic and socio-political problems which are likely to face any new leadership, a central priority in Soviet planning should remain unaffected: the continued all round growth and development of Soviet military strength.
-Soviet leaders see a massive and powerful military establishment undertaking two vital missions.
-Of first importance are the defence and internal security requirements: feelings of insecurity vis-à-vis the West and China and the need to match the power of the United States, plus requirements of maintaining stable political conditions in Eastern Europe, and to some extent, in the Soviet Union itself.
-Military strength is also a prerequisite for the realisation of Soviet political power and influence on a global scale.

-- 32. No major changes are expected in the structure and organization of the armed forces.
+32. Despite the potential economic and socio-political problems which are likely to face any new leadership, a central priority in Soviet planning should remain unaffected: the continued all round growth and development of Soviet military strength, which Soviet leaders are likely to consider necessary in order to enable their armed forces to fill the defence and foreign policy rôles assigned to them (paragraphs 107-114) as well as internal security requirements.
+No major changes are expected in the structure and organization of the armed forces.
 Their manpower strength is also estimated to remain fairly constant while a continuous improvement in combat capabilities due to the introduction of new equipment should be expected.
 Particular emphasis will be placed on firepower, mobility and versatility of the forces and weapons, enabling them to reach more distant targets from their peacetime deployment locations, and to operate more effectively in more distant areas.
-The military leadership is expected to remain subordinate and basically loyal to the political leadership. - The problem for the future, however, is that adequate 33. resources to meet both the costs of military programmes and the régime's other economic requirements will be hard if not impossible to come by.
-In fact, with Soviet defence expenditures expected to grow faster than Soviet GNP in the foreseeable future, there will be progressively fewer additional economic resources available to meet increasing demands in the civilian sector.
-The relatively receptive stance adopted by the USSR in arms limitation negotiations, particularly SALT, raises questions about the reasons for which the Soviets seek such agreements: is their aim to employ for other military purposes the resources saved through an arms limitation accord, such as the development of new weapons, preparations to counter a Chinese threat, or internal security?
-Or would they invest such resources in other sectors of the economy such as heavy industry, raw materials or consumer goods?
+The military leadership is expected to remain subordinate and basically loyal to the political leadership.

+- The problem for the future, however, is that adequate resources to meet both the costs of military programmes and the régime's other economic requirements will be hard if not In fact, with Soviet defence expenditures impossible to come by. expected to grow faster than Soviet GNP in the foreseeable future, there will be progressively fewer additional economic resources available to meet increasing demands in the civilian The incentives for the stance adopted by the USSR in arms limitation negotiations, particularly SALT, have not up to now been primarily economic(1).
+However, there are questions how the Soviets would use economic resources gained by such agreements: is their aim to employ for other military purposes the resources saved through an arms limitation accord, or would they invest such resources in other sectors of the economy such as heavy industry, raw materials or consumer goods? - 34.
+Future Soviet leaders could be strongly motivated to consider curtailment of the increasingly high share of resources allocated to the defence sector, at present an estimated 11-13% of GNP according to Western standards.
+However, it appears unlikely that such would occur.
+Military programmes, some stretching over many years, have themselves great momentum and powerful Party and bureaucratic support.
+While the military will doubtless remain subordinate to Party control, it is inconceivable that any new leadership would choose to ignore its needs and concerns.
+Perhaps most important, the vast bulk of the Soviet population accepts without question the reasons advanced by its leadership for having a strong defence establishment, even if it means accepting more limited advances in the standard of living.
+Unlike in Western countries, Soviet public opinion and the economic and social system impose relatively little restraint on resource allocation and mobilization for the defence sector.
+This could conceivably change, should the claim by the leadership of an external threat lose its credibility.

+(1) see paragraph 98